-The portfolio managers responsible for the management of the Fund are Sean Kelleher, President, Chief Investment Strategist (Fixed Income) and Senior Portfolio Manager of the Adviser, Maggie Bautista, Assistant Vice President and Portfolio Manager of the Adviser, and Yung Lim, Managing Partner and Portfolio Manager of the Sub-Adviser.
-Mr. Kelleher and Mr. Lim have served as the Fund's portfolio managers since the Fund's inception in 2017.
+The portfolio managers responsible for the management of the Fund are Sean Kelleher, President, Chief Investment Strategist (Fixed Income) and Senior Portfolio Manager of the Adviser, Maggie Bautista, Assistant Vice President and Portfolio Manager of the Adviser, John Williams, Senior Portfolio Manager of the Adviser, and Yung Lim, Managing Partner and Portfolio Manager of the Sub-Adviser.
+Mr. Kelleher, Ms. Bautista and Mr. Lim have served as the Fund's portfolio managers since the Fund's inception in 2017.
+Mr. Williams has served as the Fund's portfolio manager since May 2020.